ibexa/documentation-developer/docs/guide/extending/extending_back_office.md

 </svg>
 ```

-If the icon for given Content Type is **not specified** in the configuration the default icon will be returned.
+If the icon for a given Content Type is **not specified** in the configuration, the default icon is returned.

 ### Custom icons in JavaScript

 Content Types icons configuration is stored in a global object: `eZ.adminUiConfig.contentTypes`.

-You can easily retrieve icon URL with a helper function `getContentTypeIcon`, set on a global object `eZ.helpers.contentType`.
+You can easily retrieve the icon URL with the `getContentTypeIcon`  helper function that is set on the global `eZ.helpers.contentType` object.
-It takes Content Type identifier as an argument and returns:
+It takes Content Type identifier as an argument and returns one of the following items:

- - URL of given Content Type's icon or
+ - URL of a given Content Type's icon
  - `null` if there is no Content Type with given identifier

 Example with `getContentTypeIcon`: